-We know how hard it is to receive this kind of news, and we regret that your decision was not the one you had hoped for.
-We have so many talented applicants – more than 40,000 first-year applications this year – and space for only about 4,200 in our first-year class.
+We’re sorry for the disappointment we’ve caused you.
+We have so many talented applicants – more than 44,000 first-year applications this year – and space for only about 4,200 in our first-year class.
 We have to turn away many talented students who we know would do well here and contribute to the life of the University.

 Why did you deny my application?

-There isn’t a simple answer to this question because our review is holistic.
-We don’t deny any student on the basis of a single number or a single grade, but instead we consider everything we know about a student.
-We review each decision multiple times, and ultimately we have to make a lot of hard decisions.
+There isn’t a simple answer to this question because our review depends on the whole of each student’s application, not any one part of it.
+We don’t deny any student based on a single number or a single grade; instead, we consider everything we’ve learned.
+We review each decision multiple times, and ultimately, we have to make a lot of hard decisions.
 The unfortunate truth is that we just don’t have space for all of the talented students who apply.

 I have my heart set on attending Carolina one day.
 What should I do?

-If your heart is set on Carolina, please know this may not be the end of your journey here.
-Each year we enroll approximately 800 transfer students at Carolina.
-Transfer students bring with them a diversity of background and experiences that enrich our community tremendously, and we welcome them into the full academic and extracurricular life of the University.
+If your heart is set on Carolina, please know that each year we enroll approximately 800 transfer students.
+These students bring with them a diversity of background and experiences that enrich our community tremendously, and we welcome them into the full academic and extracurricular life of the University.

 If you’d like to find more information about the transfer student experience, please see Applying as a Transfer Student.